Root Canal Retreatment in Houston, TX

 There are two main types – normal root canal or surgical intervention.
 In most cases, undergoing a second root canal procedure is enough to solve the retreatment needs a patient may have, but in some cases, this may not be enough.
 This is where a surgical procedure is required to put the problem to rest.

-Known as endodontic surgery, x rays will first be used to locate the problem in the tooth, such as fractures or underlying decay.
+Known as endodontic surgery (also an apicoectomy), x rays will first be used to locate the problem in the tooth, such as fractures or underlying decay.
 Once the problem has been identified, and the dentist knows where and when to operate, a surgical procedure can be done quickly and as non invasive as possible.
 Thanks to modern technology, this is a very viable option for many patients with further oral health needs.

 A patient requiring surgery during their root canal retreatment will most likely undergo a root end resection.
 If there is an inflammation present in your tooth’s root, due to the bacteria collecting there near the bone, this will be the procedure that soothes the pain and infection, and allows your root canal needs to be solved quickly and adequately.